 Of course, MWA is for everyone - whether you're going to three May Balls or none, we welcome you to join our growing community and put charity at the heart of your May Week celebrations.
 MWA is an alternative way to celebrate during May Week, but that doesn't mean you can't take part in other things going on!

-Note: All matched funding will still go to AMF.
+Note: All matched funding will still go to the Against Malaria Foundation.

 At MWA, we think very carefully about which charity to recommend.
 When students are making such significant donations, we want to make sure the money is doing as much good as it possibly can.
 To make our decision, we have taken the advice of independent charity evaluators GiveWell and Giving What We Can, which both rank AMF as one of the most effective charities in the world.

 Tragically, malaria causes 400,000 preventable deaths every year, disproportionately affecting young children and pregnant women, and has a knock-on effect on the local economy.
 AMF works with local partners to provide life-saving bed-nets which protect people as they sleep.
 To find out more about their work, see AMF's website.
 The specific net distributions for which we have funded nets can be seen on MWA's dedicated AMF page.

 Because AMF's intervention is so effective at preventing malaria, each donation can have a huge impact.
 For example, a donation of £150, doubled through matched funding, can help protect 350 people.
 In fact, the money MWA raised in 2021 was enough to protect over 88,000 people - or 3.6 people for every Cambridge student!